PeterDrake/drakepedia/administrivia/policies.md

 * Grades are not a good predictor of future success.

 In light of this, I have joined the growing movement of faculty who do not rely on grades.
 Instead, I will give you extensive feedback on your work.
 You can focus on learning rather than on jumping through hoops.

+Your feedback for each assignment will include one of the following emoji:

+⭐️	Above and beyond; did optional challenge problems, code is particularly clean, etc.
+✅	Complete, passes all tests; this should be the most common "grade"
+👣	Started; made some nontrivial effort and handed something in
+⏱️	Late beyond the one-week grace period described below
+❌	Nothing handed in

 I do still have to submit grades at the end of the semester.
 To that end (and, more importantly, to increase communication), we will discuss your progress (in person or in writing) several times over the course of the semester.
 In these conferences and self-assessments, you will tell me (among other things) [what grade you deserve](https://docs.google.com/document/d/1xXvmiHJB66jHNd4ZFUIw1FyP-7K8a1wr882bVuA3naM/edit?usp=sharing).
 I reserve the right to override you if you are being far too easy or (more likely) far too hard on yourself, but this is uncommon.